Sundowning (Sleep Token album)

-Sundowning is the debut full-length studio album by English rock band Sleep Token.
+Sundowning is the debut studio album by anonymous English rock band Sleep Token.
 Recorded at G1 Productions in Wells, Somerset, it was produced by George Lever and released on 21 November 2019 as the band's first release on Spinefarm Records.

 Background

 After releasing three standalone singles ("Jaws", a cover of Outkast's "Hey Ya", and "The Way That You Were") in 2018, Sleep Token signed with Universal Music Group label Spinefarm Records in 2019.
 Alongside the announcement of the deal in June, the band also announced Sundowning and released the opening song from the album, "The Night Does Not Belong to God".
 Every two weeks after this, the next song on the album's track listing was released on YouTube at the time of sunset in the United Kingdom.
 Each track was given its own emblem and accompanying visualiser, all of which contributed to the lore of the album.
+Prior to the album's release, Sleep Token played two sold-out shows in London and Manchester; after its release, they embarked on their first North American tour supporting metalcore group Issues alongside Polyphia and Lil Aaron.

 On 20 June 2020, seven months after the album's initial release and the day of the summer solstice, Sleep Token issued a deluxe version of Sundowning containing four bonus tracks performed entirely on piano dubbed The Room Below.
 The four tracks were a new version of the album's closing track "Blood Sport" (for which a music video was also released), a new track entitled "Shelter", and cover versions of Billie Eilish's "When the Party's Over" and Whitney Houston's "I Wanna Dance with Somebody (Who Loves Me)".
 On 20 March 2022, the vernal equinox, an instrumental version of the original 12-track album was released.

-As of March 2023, according to Setlist.fm, "The Offering" is the song performed live most times by the band; "Higher" is ranked second, with "The Night Does Not Belong to God", "Dark Signs" and "Sugar" also in the top ten from Sundowning.
+According to Setlist.fm, "The Offering" is the song performed live most times by the band; "Higher" is ranked third, with "The Night Does Not Belong to God" also in the top ten from Sundowning.